-The connection parameters that are required to establish the connection from the web client to the Primary Server are in the global_vars.js configuration file.
-You can find this file when using the IIS publishing service in the C:\inetpub\wwwroot\zenon\config\ folder on the computer on which the IIS publishing service runs.
+The connection parameters that are required to establish the connection from the zenon Web Client to the Primary Server are in the global\vars.js configuration file.
+You can find this file when using the IIS publishing service in the C: \inetpub\wwwroot\zenon\config\ folder on the computer on which the IIS publishing service runs.